dotidconsulting/coding-challenge-economy/part 1/README.md

-# Coding challenge for economy Part 1

-Hi! please feel free to ask any question regarding the test if you have any doubts.

-# Write a SQL Query
+# Part 1: Write a SQL Query

-You’ll need to write a SQL function to query a table.
+In this task you’ll need to write a SQL function to query a table.

 The data can be found in the [data folder](https://github.com/dotidconsulting/coding-challenge-economy/tree/main/part%201/data) of this repository and have the following schema: